SerjoPepper/bot-brother/README.md

 #### Using webHook
-Webhook in telegram documentation: https://core.telegram.org/bots/api#setwebhook If your node.js is running behind the proxy (nginx for example) use follow code.
+Webhook in telegram documentation: https://core.telegram.org/bots/api#setwebhook If your node.js is running behind the proxy (nginx for example) use following code.
 We omit `webHook.key` parameter and run node.js on 3000 unsecure port.
 ```js
 var bb = require('bot-brother');